Kita Kita: Casting

 De Rossi chose to do the role because she wanted to portray a character being courted instead of her previous roles of someone who would steal the boyfriend of another character.
 She describes the film in relation to her role as her "lightest film" and remarks that she was used to roles which involved heavy drama which she did not like due to restrictions she experienced.

 Director Sigrid Andrea Bernardo described Marquez as "a discovery" for his portrayal as Tonyo remarking that the actor is not only good in doing comedies but also "has a heart for acting".
 She says that Marquez's portrayal of his character will make the audience see beyond his physical attributes.
 Bernardo also wanted the audience to see Marquez, who has a reputation as a comedian, to see his "serious side", saying that she wanted to show a balance of Marquez's serious and comedic sides through the film.

 The characters of de Rossi and Marquez was characterized by Bernardo as two lonely Filipinos in Japan who were brought together due to their shared isolation.
 According to the director, the story of the film would not have worked well had it been set in the Philippines.

 Pascual did a voice role as the narrator.

 Filming

 Boy Yñiguez was the cinematographer of Kita Kita.
-Principal photography was done in Hokkaido, Japan.
+Principal photography was done in Hokkaido, Japan in 2016, almost a year before its release.

 Among the shooting locations in Sapporo are Odori Park, the Sapporo TV Tower, Susukino, the Sapporo Clock Tower, the Historical Village of Hokkaido, Fushimi Inari Shrine, Mount Moiwa, and Moerenuma Park.
 In Otaru, scenes were filmed at the Otaru Music Box Museum and the Otaru Canal.
 Scenes were also shot in the Shikisai Hill flower park of Biei town in Kamikawa Subprefecture and on Mount Asahi in Higashikawa.